Madhur Bhandarkar's 'Calendar Girls' to be delayed?

-Release of Madhur Bhandarkar's film might be delayed as he is believed to be at loggerheads with the Censor Board over retaining some cuss words
+Release of Madhur Bhandarkar's film 'Calendar Girls' might be delayed as he is believed to be at loggerheads with the Censor Board over retaining some cuss words

 Almost three weeks after the Censor Board rejected a song from his upcoming film 'Calendar Girls' for television viewing, Madhur Bhandarkar is apparently unhappy over further censorship.
 Sources say the Board's examining panel has asked him to delete 10 cuss words from the film to secure a U/A certificate, but Madhur is set to approach the revising committee today.
 Given that the review procedure is cumbersome, 'Calendar Girls' may not make it to the theatres on August 7.